bees-hive/elegant-git/docs/index.md

 If you want to skip workflows for the current command execution, just use `--no-workflows` option like `git elegant --no-workflows save-work`.

+# Pipes
+There are a lot of situations when a current Git state needs to be reserved prior to Elegant Git commands execution.
+For instance, you are working on something.
+And now, urgently, you need to accept someone's critical work - `git-elegant accept-work some-critical-branch`.
+But there are uncommitted modifications that need to be stashed prior to accepting work.
+From the other side, it will be good to back into the previous working branch and restore modification from the stash when the needed work is accepted.
+That's why there are **pipes** which are doing preserve and restore automatically.

+There are the following pipes:

+- **branch pipe** which preserves and restores current branch
+- **stash pipe** which preserves and restores uncommitted changes

+A command can use one or several pipes at the same time (see command help for the details).
+And if a "piped" command is used, each pipe stores the state within repository configuration (using `git config --local`), runs the original command, and restores saved state if the command is successful.
+If the command is failed and it reruns, the pipes do not preserve the state again but will restore the initial preserved state if the command is successful.

 # Known limitations
 Support only one default remote - `origin`.